NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/SDG.md

 The tool generates synthetic data.
 An evaluation report of the generated data, including various evaluation metrics, is automatically created and can be downloaded as a pdf.
 The synthetic data can be downloaded in .csv and .json format.

 #### How is my data processed?
-The tool is privacy-friendly because the data is processed entirely within the browser.
+The tool is privacy-friendly because the data are processed entirely within the browser.
 The data does not leave your computer or the environment of your organization.
 The tool utilizes the computing power of your own computer to analyze the data.
 This type of browser-based software is referred to as [*local-first*](/technical-tools/sdg/#local-first).
 The tool does not upload data to third parties, such as cloud providers.
 Instructions on how the tool and the local-first architecture can be hosted locally within your own organization can be found on <a href="https://github.com/NGO-Algorithm-Audit/local-first-web-tool" target="_blank">Github</a>.

 Try the tool below ⬇️